AlexLi31415/ChessAnalysis/README.md

 # ChessAnalysis
-This project is for the analysis of chess games on chess.com.
+This project is for the analysis of chess games on sites such as Chess.com and Lichess.